 Expedition 360 was the first ever fully human-powered circumnavigation of the globe.
 The website for this amazing project features videos of the 16 legs of the journey over 6 continents, as well as a student-made video from the Pacific, education resources and teaching guides.

 Schooling The World is a documentary film that poses a direct challenge to the long-unquestioned assumption that the western model of education and schooling improves lives wherever it goes.
 The film was shot mostly on location in Ladakh, India.
 The website includes related video resources, clips from the film, a discussion guide for the film, essays on “other ways of knowing”, and a helpful FAQ section.

 Watch Schooling The World.

 “iEARN” or the international education and resource network, is the world’s largest non-profit global education network, made up of over 30,000 schools and youth organizations in more than 130 countries.
 Teachers and young people work together online on collaborative projects.
-The iEARN video and multimedia page features both video profiles of student projects and student made multimedia.
+The iEARN collaboration page features student projects including photography and video.